Today’s Google Ads Help is an incredibly simple, yet often overlooked piece of the puzzle.

 The potential client went on to turn off their ads completely.

 Even with a strong conversion rate and lifetime value, the economics of paying for a click that’s too expensive never work.
+Effective Google bid management is about ensuring your bids align with your goals, cost structure, and profit margins.

-Let’s assume that you’re bidding on a perfect keyword, and know you’ll make 500 dollars for every 100 clicks (5% conversion rate with a 100 dollar product).
+Let’s assume that you’re bidding on a perfect keyword and know you’ll make 500 dollars for every 100 clicks (5% conversion rate with a 100-dollar product).

 What happens when you start overpaying?

-The good news is, you can fix:
+The good news?
+You can fix:

 How Google Ads (or any PPC platform) Bid Management Works